decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 shark.get(GLTFShape).addClip(clipSwim)
 ```

-You can also create and add a clip in a single statement:
+You can also create and add an `AnimationClip` in a single statement:

 ```ts
 // Instance and add a clip